codeplea/hexembed/README.md

 };
 ```

-Now you can simply `#include` the `.c` file in your program, and you have access to that files data.
+Now you can simply `#include "some_file.c"` file in your program, and you have access to that file's data.